 Gone are the days of the humble light bulb and shade being the only option to light a room.
-From wall mounted holders to standalone fixtures, LED strips to halogen spotlights, today there are literally thousands of different lighting products available in different designs, shapes and patterns giving you the options to choose the best fit for the theme of your rooms.
+From wall mounted holders to standalone fixtures, LED strips to halogen spotlights, today there are literally thousands of different lighting products available in different designs, shapes and patterns giving you the option to choose the best fit for the theme of your rooms.
+You can get some great ideas for home lighting across the web but for now, here my top tips for lighting different areas of your home.

 A living room is a mutli-tasking area.
 It is a welcoming, social area but also a relaxing, chilled out space.
 Either large or small, the lighting used in living rooms should be unique and attractive in terms of the design and patterns.
 One or two ceiling light fixtures at various angles give out a soft illumination to the entire room, perfect for when entertaining.
 The room also needs to be equipped with task lighting for different daily requirements.
 For a cosy, intimate evening in front of the TV a lamp will instantly soften the mood.
 If a stronger light is needed for reading, sewing or other hobbies an arched reading lamp over a chair or sofa will provide the stronger light source required.